Things to See and Do

 A Great Day Out

-Travel on the West Somerset Steam Railway to Washford and it is a short walk to the abbey - remember to ask about the discount offer for Abbey visitors on the railway.
-Explore the Abbey buildings and see the foundations of the Church in the peaceful surroundings whilst enjoying the lovely views.
+Take the West Somerset Steam Railway to Washford and it is a short walk to the abbey - remember to ask about the discount offer for abbey visitors on the railway.

 Conserving the Tiles